canguruhh/MetaverseTutorials/tutorials/3-MITs/README.md

 <script type="text/javascript" src="tut3.js"></script>
 ```

-Verify that you have connected metaverse to the webapp by opening the browser console and typing "Metaverse".
+Verify that you have connected metaverse to the web app by opening the browser console and typing "Metaverse".
 You should see the Metaverse object come up!

-Next connect elements to the js functions and youre done!
+Next connect elements to the js functions and you're done!

-## What's next?
+## What's Next?

 You have completed the Metaverse Tutorial series.
-For further information checkout the [examples](https://github.com/antron3000/MetaverseTutorials/tree/master/examples) section or read the official [Metaverse Documentation](https://docs.mvs.org).
+For further information, check out the [examples](https://github.com/mvs-org/MetaverseTutorials/tree/master/examples) section or read the official [Metaverse Documentation](https://docs.mvs.org).

 Join the Metaverse developer community today and build amazing dApps!